-Soon we are picked up by mini Bus and ready to go.
-Our guide, Kelly is a cheerful and communicative girl.
-She told us the information about the places we are going and told us to wear safety belt because the road was going to be winding.
+Soon we were picked up by mini Bus and ready to go.
+Our guide, Kelly was a cheerful and communicative girl.
+She told us the information about the places we were going and told us to wear safety belt because the road was going to be winding.

-We were soon snoozing until Kelly woke us up and told us we are approaching Petite France.
-She briefed us the layout of Petite France and where are the instagrammable photospot before leaving us to explore for 1.5-2 hours.
+We were soon snoozing until Kelly woke us up and told us we were approaching Petite France.
+She briefed us the layout of Petite France and where the instagramable photo spot were before leaving us to explore for good 2 hours.

 The concept of Petite France encapsulates ‘flowers, stars, and the Little Prince.’
 The village contains a memorial hall dedicated to Saint-Exupery, the author of the celebrated French novel, Le Petit Prince (1943) and as such it is called the Little Prince theme park.
 It also has a gallery displaying sculptures and paintings of le coq gaulois (the Gallic rooster), the national symbol of France; Orgel House where a 200-year-old music box plays a sweet melody; a shop that sells herbal and aromatic products; a souvenir shop; and many other locales where you can experience French culture.
 The village can accommodate up to 200 visitors with 34 guest rooms that hold four to ten people each.

-From Petite France it is a 10 minutes drive to Nami island.
-We stopped for lunch in one of the restaurant before crossing to Nami using a ferry.
-To my delight the restaurant have one halal dish: Chicken BBQ
+From Petite France it was a 10 minutes drive to Nami island.
+We stopped first for lunch in one of the restaurant before crossing to Nami island using a ferry.
+To my delight, the restaurant have one halal dish: Chicken BBQ

-Crossing to Nami only takes 5 minutes but boarding the ferry requires more time.
-So total time needed is almost 20 minutes
+Crossing to Nami only took 5 minutes but boarding the ferry required more time.
+So total time needed was almost 20 minutes.

 Namiseom Island was formed as a result of the construction of Cheongpyeong Dam.
 It is a half moon-shaped isle, and on it is the grave of General Nami, who led a great victory against the rebels in the 13th year of the 7th king of the Joseon Dynasty, King Sejo (reign 1455-1468).